mysteriumnetwork/docs/docs/architecture/node-high-level.md

 Identity service and database of registered identities ensures the proper identity acknowledgment between service provider and consumer.

-All processes in the Mysterium network, like payments and identity registration, done through the Ethereum blockchain smart contracts.
+All processes in the Mysterium network, like payments and identity registration are done through the Ethereum blockchain smart contracts.

-Any participant in the Mysterium network have access to the information stored in the blockchain.
+Any participant in the Mysterium network has access to the information stored in the blockchain.